-The Environmental Club at Central Catholic High School has a mission to foster stewardship for creation through advocacy, social awareness, and green campus initiatives.
-The club is committed to adopting ever more sustainable practices on campus including recycling, community gardens, water collection, solar power, reduced energy costs, and other future projects.
-The club began with grassroots student interest and is sustained by those who actively strive to preserve an environmental spirit in our school and the broader community.
-Any student is welcome to join in support of our efforts or to learn more about sustainable practices and care for creation.
+Environmental Club has a mission to foster stewardship for God's creation through prayer, learning, awareness, responsibility, and initiatives.
+The club began with grassroots student interest and is sustained by those who actively strive to understand and care for the environment and community around us.
+Any Student is welcome to join environmental club to support the efforts to learn more about sustainable practices and care for creation.